modeset/modeset.com/app/posts/2013-09-12-145935-denver-startup-week-2-0.markdown

 - **at 7pm at the paramount theatre**: @cacheflowe will be at [the super deluxe edition of BDNT](http://denverstartupweek.zerista.com/event/member/83815) (which we also sponsor) demoing several of his large-scale interactive visual projects and talking about how he approaches them.

 ### Friday
-- **at 9am at iTriage**: our friend/client Dr. Blake McKinney from [CirrusMD](http://cirrusmd.com/) will be speaking at a [panel on the future of Healthtech](http://denverstartupweek.zerista.com/event/member/83745).
+- **at 9am at iTriage** our friend/client Dr. Blake McKinney from [CirrusMD](http://cirrusmd.com/) will be speaking at a [panel on the future of Healthtech](http://denverstartupweek.zerista.com/event/member/83745).
-- **at 7pm at the Spire Building**: our friend/client brian corrigan from [OhHeckYeah](http://www.briancorrigan.net/OhHeckYeah) is [launching a Kickstarter project](http://denverstartupweek.zerista.com/event/member/84255) for their 2014 street arcade cproject. should be an amazing preview of some incredible interactive art installations that will be gracing the streets on denver in summer 2014.
+- **at 7pm at the Spire Building** our friend/client brian corrigan from [OhHeckYeah](http://www.briancorrigan.net/OhHeckYeah) is [launching a Kickstarter project](http://denverstartupweek.zerista.com/event/member/84255) for their 2014 street arcade project. should be an amazing preview of some incredible interactive art installations that will be gracing the streets on denver in summer 2014.

 Of course, we'll be around the marquee social events in the evenings as well.
 Keep an eye out for the blue shirts, and hit us up if you want to grab a beer and shoot the shit. or just grab a "make code not war" sticker. that's cool too.